 To learn what to do if you are experiencing WordPress errors related to plugins, see the tutorial below:

 Did you enjoy this article?
-If so, please consider using the social links below and share this post with with other new blog owners.
+If so, please take a moment to use the links below and share this page with other online users.